wjasper/Linux_Drivers/README.md

 This repository contains Linux drivers for data acquisition boards from Measurement Computing Corp., MCC (aka ComputerBoards).
-All these drivers are maintained by Warren J. Jasper (wjasper@tx.ncsu.edu).
+All these drivers are maintained by Warren J. Jasper (wjasper@ncsu.edu).
 Please send any comments, suggestions, or questions to me.
 All drivers are licensed under the Gnu Public License except the mcc-libusb drivers which are licensed under the Lesser Gnu Public License or LGPL.
 Most drivers